olagun/backpack/README.md

 # Backpack
 Backpack is a basic interpolation module for Framer.
 To use it, clone this repository into the 'modules' folder of your Framer project.
-The library and the engine are purposely separate so that you can add your own easing functions (elastic, spring, etc.)
+The library and the engine are purposely separate so that you can add your own easing functions (elastic, spring, etc.).
+See it in [action](https://framer.cloud/UnFOy).

 ## Basic usage